dschuurman/archie-pi/README.md

 be advertised from the Raspberry Pi with an SSID of **ARCHIE-Pi** (unless a different SSID was selected using the `--ssid` command line argument).
 Using another device (such as a laptop or smartphone) connect to this access point.
-You should now be able to view the top-level ARCHIE Pi webpage by pointing your browser to the address:
+You should now be able to view the default ARCHIE Pi webpage by pointing your browser to the address:
 ```
 http://10.10.10.10
 ```
-Note that installing web content for the ARCHIE Pi is described in the following section.
+Note that you will still need to install content for the ARCHIE Pi, a process described in the following section.
 > ***Note:***
 > If the `setup.py` script fails for some reason you will need to correct the problem and start the installation again
 > from a fresh installation of Raspberry Pi OS Lite.
 Attempting to run the script a second